LAB02-Research/HASS.Agent-Notifier/README.md

 This <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a> integration allows you to send notifications to <a href="https://github.com/LAB02-Research/HASS.Agent" target="_blank">HASS.Agent</a>, a Windows-based Home Assistant client.

-Note: it won't be of much use if you don't have HASS.Agent installed & configured on at least one device.
+Note: it won't be of much use if you don't have HASS.Agent installed & configured on at least one PC (or Windows based device).

 ----